 I. Policy Statement

 The purposes of the marketing and advertising policy are: a) to ensure a consistent public image for The Catholic University of America that reflects its mission and promotes its key marketing messages; and b) to maximize the impact of University advertising resources.
-The Office of Marketing and Communications has the responsibility to ensure that consistent University design and copy standards are met, and that the University's mission and marketing messages are appropriately conveyed.
+The Division of University Communications has the responsibility to ensure that consistent University design and copy standards are met, and that the University's mission and marketing messages are appropriately conveyed.

 A. Advertising means any form of non-personal communication intended to promote an organization, product, service, or idea by an identified sponsor to external audiences.

 B. Production and Advertising Specialist refers to the individual at the University who is responsible for the planning, coordinating, designing, and implementing of advertising sponsored by the University.